tips

 Spanish (Castilian) is spoken everywhere.
 Catalan in Catalonia, Basque in the Basque Country, and Galician in Galicia are also official languages in their regions.

 English is widely spoken in tourist areas but less so in smaller towns.
-Learning basic Spanish phrases goes a long way and is appreciated.
+Learning basic phrases goes a long way.
+Useful ones include "hola" (hello), "gracias" (thank you), "por favor" (please), "la cuenta, por favor" (the bill, please), and "no hablo espanol" (I don't speak Spanish).
+For more, check out our Spanish travel speaking tips.

 Common Mistakes to Avoid

-Trying to see too much: Spain is bigger than it looks.
-Pick 2-3 destinations and explore them properly rather than rushing between cities.
+Trying to see too much is the most common one.
+Spain is bigger than it looks.
+Pick 2 to 3 destinations and explore them properly rather than rushing between cities.

-Not booking the Alhambra: Tickets sell out weeks ahead.
+Not booking the Alhambra catches many people out.
+Tickets sell out weeks ahead.
 Book immediately once you have dates.

-Eating at tourist hours: Restaurants serving dinner at 7pm are tourist traps.
+Eating at tourist hours is a giveaway.
+Restaurants serving dinner at 7pm are tourist traps.
 Wait until 9pm for the real experience.

-Ignoring siesta: Smaller towns shut down 2-5pm.
+Ignoring siesta will leave you standing outside closed shops.
+Smaller towns shut down 2 to 5pm.
 Plan museum visits or rest during this time.

-Underestimating summer heat: Seville in August regularly hits 45°C. If you visit in summer, plan activities for morning and evening.
+Underestimating summer heat is easy to do.
+Seville in August regularly hits 45°C. Plan activities for morning and evening if you visit in summer.

-Not having cash: Many small bars and shops prefer cash.
+Not having cash trips people up in smaller places.
+Many small bars and shops prefer cash.
 ATMs are everywhere, but carry some euros.
+For more on this, see our guide to using cards in Spain.

 Staying Safe in Spain